dannystaple/dannystaple.github.io/index.md

 I have some interest in ethics, philosophy and politics - but try not to get too hung up about them as most people have already made up their minds and cannot change.
 My closest political description is I am passionate skeptic - I like things that are evidence based, and generally let people be.
 Believe what you want - just don't make it my problem.

-This site collects together musings I have once written on other sites, and will collect those I write that are related to neither robots or computer programming.
+This site collects together musings I've written on other sites, and will collect those I write that are related to neither robots or computer programming.

 <ul class="posts">
   {% for post in site.posts %}